 Mazes have a spiritual significance in many different cultures.
 The ritual of tracing a path to the centre echoes the individual’s quest through life for the truth that gives it meaning.
 Celtic mazes were usually open air ones, traces of which are still discernible on Glastonbury Tor and other sacred hills in the British Isles.
 The High King’s ascent of Uisnech in Ireland almost certainly followed a devious course prescribed by ritual.
 Then having reached the Navel Stone he would have been faced with another maze contained in the Fidchell board.

 The first game I tried required two players with different coloured stones to try and lay down a continuous line joining the centre to the circumference and capturing each other's pieces whenever desirable by 'bracketing' them in the manner described in the manuscripts.
 This immediately produced an intriguing and perfectly playable game with many surprises thrown up by the geometry of the board.
 In fact this is the game most people tend to play, though this only became apparent later in trials.
 At the time it just seemed a pleasant diversion, and I assumed that as with noughts and crosses, the most basic merels type game, it would not take long to crack the secret of the first player always winning.
-In theory this might be right but hundreds of hours of practice by many players failed to crack it.
+In theory this may be right but hundreds of hours of practice by many players failed to crack it.

 Incidentally, symbolism was another objection I felt to Fidchell being simply a variant of the Nordic Tafl games.
 In them the objective is for the King to escape from the board (and for the other player to prevent this).
 This fits the scenario of the game, which is a sea battle where the King’s fleet is initially surrounded by an enemy intent on capturing him; but it makes no real sense if the board represents the King’s realm, with the seat of power at the centre, and the contest is to take possession of it.